Publication Ethics Statement

 1.6 Cooperation with Editors and Reviewers

-Author(s) agree to notify the JHRM-AD Editor-in-chief as well as the Associate editors without any delay in case the Author(s) discover an error or inaccuracy in the submitted manuscript, and to cooperate with them to correct the manuscript.
+Author(s) agree to notify the JHRM-AD Editor-in-Chief as well as the Associate editors without any delay in case the Author(s) discover an error or inaccuracy in the submitted manuscript, and to cooperate with them to correct the manuscript.

 Author(s) have an obligation to cooperate through the whole review process with JHRM-AD Editors, to read the review results carefully, to consider all Reviewers’ comments with respect, to amend or revise the manuscript where necessary or applicable and to return the revised version of the manuscript to the Associate Editor on time and in the requested quality.